kailash-manasarovar/statement/docs/timeline/2023/december.md

 - They didn't talk to me, didn't look at me, hardly acknowledged me at all.
 - I didn't pay attention to this at the time.
 - The [Finnish lady](#the-finnish-lady) had also been there a while before I arrived.
-- She said something disparaging about them, as if they were simply miserable people.
+- She said something disparaging about them, that they had given her problems, and that they were simply miserable people.
 - I suspect she had something to do with why they were all so collectively unhappy.
-- I wonder if they also knew what was happening to me, and it upset them?
+- I wonder if they also knew who and what I was, and what was happening to me, and it upset them?
 - Are Spanish women wholly aware of what their porn-addict men are brazenly doing to female porn-gang targets; drugging, sedating, getting obsessed over, raping, and consuming and paying for the resultant illegal porn?

 #### DAO